minilo71/MMFS/tools/beebasm/README.txt

             PRINT "Value of label 'start' =", ~start PRINT "numdots =", numdots, "dottable size =", dotend-dotstart

+ERROR "message"

+  Causes BeebAsm to abort assembly with the provided error message.
+This can be useful for enforcing certain constraints on generated code, for example:

+            .table
+			    FOR n, 1, 32
+				    EQUB 255 / n
+			    NEXT

+			IF HI(P%)<>HI(table)
+			    ERROR "Table crosses page boundary"
+			ENDIF

 FOR <var>, start, end [, step] ...
 NEXT